 Goldthwait confesses that he has had a long time fascination with the Bigfoot legend he has even attended several of the conventions and that this is what fuelled Willow Creek.
 The film is essentially a Found Footage treatment of the Bigfoot story.
 The fascination with Bigfoot has been the subject of an extraordinary number of films before, particularly cheap ones made for drive-in audiences during the 1970s such as Bigfoot (1971), The Curse of Bigfoot (1972), Shriek of the Mutilated (1974), The Legend of Bigfoot (1975), Creature from Black Lake (1976), In Search of Bigfoot (1976), Sasquatch (1976) and The Capture of Bigfoot (1977) among many others, and still continues today mostly in the B horror movie field.
-The Found Footage approach to Bigfoot is not a new one either and has been conducted in a number of films with the likes of The Sasquatch Hunters (1997), Hair of the Sasquatch (2008), No Burgers for Bigfoot (2008), Sawtooth (2009) and Exists (2014).
+The Found Footage approach to Bigfoot is not a new one either and has been conducted in a number of films with the likes of The Sasquatch Hunters (1997), Hair of the Sasquatch (2008), No Burgers for Bigfoot (2008), Sawtooth (2009), Exists (2014) and The Bigfoot Project (2017).

 With Willow Creek, we are introduced to a couple (Bryce Johnson and Alexie Gilmore) who are a Mulder and Scully of sorts ie. he is a passionate believer in the weird, she a sceptic who are setting out into the woods with camcorder to follow the path of the real-life Patterson-Gimlin expedition (the one that shot the famous 53-second long piece of film that supposedly shows a Bigfoot).
 Goldthwait spends the first half-hour of the film charting the tourist phenomenon that has grown up around Willow Creek a Bigfoot museum and bookstore, a Bigfoot-themed restaurant that sells giant foot-shaped burgers, statues everywhere, even a mural showing Bigfeet helping humanity.
 The surprise about these scenes, as Goldthwait freely admits in his Q&A, is that most of the interviewees (with the exception of a couple of them) are real people and that their scenes were shot as actual interviews, not as staged scenes with actors.
 This gives Willow Creek a strange feel that sits halfway between documentary and fiction the couple and their relationship is being enacted by two actors but the surroundings and the people that inhabit the town are authentic.